martinbudden/BabyCube/BC200/readme.md

 This is the standard variant of the print bed, using an OpenBuilds 100mm heated bed.
 There is also a version using a 120 x 120 x 6 mm aluminium tooling plate, see [printbed 120](../../PRINTBED120/readme.md).

-1. Prepare the the cork underlay by cutting it to size, making a cutout for the heated bed wiring, and drilling holes for the bolts.
+1. Prepare the the cork underlay by cutting it to size, making a cutout for the heated bed wiring, and making cutouts for the bolts and O-rings.
+2. Prepare the magnetic base by drilling holes for the bolts.
-2. Prepare the heated bed by soldering on the wires and sticking on the magnetic base.
+3. Prepare the heated bed by soldering on the wires and sticking on the magnetic base.
 Drill bolt holes in the magnetic base.
-3. Place the cork underlay on the Z_Carriage and place the heated bed on top.
+4. Place the cork underlay on the Z_Carriage and place the heated bed on top.
-4. Secure the heated bed to the Z_Carriage, using the bolts and O-rings.
-Note that the O-rings help thermally insulate the heated bed from the Z_Carriage.
+5. Secure the heated bed to the Z_Carriage, using the bolts and O-rings.
+The O-rings allow for bed leveling and help thermally insulate the heated bed from the Z_Carriage.
+6. Secure the heated bed wiring to the underside of the printbed using zipties.

 ![Print_bed_assembled](assemblies/Print_bed_assembled.png)